CSCoursework/cs-battleships/.github/WRITEUP.md

 ./battleships
 ```

+## Contents

+* Structure
+* Assorted components
+  * Clearing the console
+  * Collecting user input
+  * Numbering the board with letters
+* Game components
+  * Creating and storing an ocean
+  * Displaying the ocean
+  * Hit detection
+* The main game loop
+  * Restarting the game
+* The entrypoint

 ## Structure

 The vast majority of the code in this project is stored in packages in the `/internal` directory, which contains the following packages: